Granola RecipeAug 16, 2023

 Mix all the dry ingredients together in a large mixing bowl.
-Warm the sunflower oil and maple syrup together, add the vanilla extract and then pour onto the dry ingredients.
+Warm the extra virgin olive oil and honey or maple syrup together and then pour onto the dry ingredients.
 Mix really well.

 Line a large baking tray with baking parchment.
 The baking parchment needs to hang over all of the edges of the baking tray, so you can easily pick it up and pour the finished granola into you jar once it’s cooled.

 Pour the granola onto the baking tray and put into the oven.
 It will probably take about 30 minutes.
 Stir it a couple of times during the cooking time and make sure it doesn’t get too brown.

 Join our mailing list to receive the latest news & updates from B&B Academy